top of page

 The verb 'deputize' has an etymology rooted in Latin and Old French.
 It is derived from the Old French word 'deputer,' which means 'to depute' or 'to appoint.'
 This word, in turn, comes from the Latin word 'deputare,' where 'de' means 'down from' or 'away' and 'putare' means 'to reckon' or 'to consider.'
 Therefore, the etymology of 'deputize' conveys the idea of appointing or granting someone temporary authority or power to act on behalf of another person or organization.
 It accurately describes the act of assigning someone to act as a deputy or representative in a specific capacity.
 The word 'deputize' has maintained its historical connection to the concept of delegation and appointment, reflecting its Old French and Latin origins, where 'deputare' and 'deputer' signified the act of appointing someone to a specific role or task.

-Quiz: Find the meaning of the verb deputize:
+Find the correct meaning of the verb deputize:

 Try Again!